If you’re looking for somewhere to see turtles in St Thomas then you’re in the right place.

 Swimming with Turtles in St Thomas

-You’ll be happy to know that there are lots of sea turtles present all over St Thomas, which forms part of the US Virgin Islands.
+You’ll be happy to know that there are lots of sea turtles present all over St Thomas which forms part of the US Virgin Islands.

-1. Buck Island National Wildlife Refuge
+1. Little Buck Island

 If you don’t mind spending a bit more money, then this semi-private swim with turtles tour is another good option.